Synod of Twyford

 The Synod of Twyford was a synod of the early English church held in 684 and described by Bede in his Historia ecclesiastica gentis Anglorum, Book IV, ch.
+28.

-28. The synod was held at a place called "Adtwifyrdi", the location of which is unknown.
-Adtwifyrdi is the name used by the Venerable Bede to describe the meeting of river and tributary at the mouth of the River Aln.
-Archbishop Theodore presided over the synod in the presence of King Ecgfrith; bishop Tunberht of Hexham was deposed there and Cuthbert elected bishop of Lindisfarne.
+The synod was held at a place called "Adtwifyrdi", the location of which is unknown.
+Adtwifyrdi is the name used by the Venerable Bede to describe the meeting of river and tributary at the mouth of the River Aln at Northumberland.
+At that time there was an Anglo Saxon church at a place called Church Hill.
+However, coastal erosion and the Dissolution of the Monasteries means that the exact site is now lost.